 Did you know that about 20 percent of adults in the United States report some degree of hearing loss?
 By the time people reach age 65, that number rises to 1 in 3.

-As an audiologist, there are many common questions I receive about hearing loss, so I want to share those—and their answers—with you.
+There are many common questions we receive about hearing loss, so we want to share those—and their answers—with you.

 1. Can hearing loss be prevented?